Matthizzone/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Are there things that seemed better on paper than acted out?**\*\*

+The storyboard accurately depicted the device interaction.

 \*\***Are there new ideas that occur to you or your collaborators that come up from the acting?**\*\*

+The device could have a brigher light for a more shaken soda, and a dimmer light for a less shaken soda.
+In other words, the more dangerous the shaken can is, the brighter the light (or different color).

 ## Part C. Prototype the device